damerell/crawl/README.md

 At any time, there will be bugs -- finding and reporting them is a great help.
 Many of the online servers host the regularly updated development version.
-Bugs should be reported to [our bug tracker](https://crawl.develz.org/mantis/).
-Besides pointing out bugs, new ideas on how to improve interface or gameplay are welcome.
-These can be added to [the development wiki](https://crawl.develz.org/wiki/).
+Bugs should be reported to [our bug tracker](https://crawl.develz.org/mantis/) - if you can verify they are present in vanilla Stone Soup.

 ### Map making
 Crawl creates levels by combining many hand-made (but often randomised) maps, known as *vaults*.
 Making them is fun and